Types of Mustard

 There are many other varieties, usually named after the region it was created.

-Depending on the seeds used, mustard can be very strong, especially brown and black mustard seeds, so be cautious about coating your steak in brown mustard seeds.
+Depending on the seeds used, mustard can be very strong, especially brown and black mustard seeds, so be cautious about coating your steak in brown mustard seed.

 Uses For Mustard